A Comprehensive Survey on Underwater Image Enhancement Based on Deep Learning: UIE Methods

 \subsubsection{Semantic Assistance}

 High-level semantic information has not been widely explored in conventional UIE algorithms.
-In order to generate diverse features to UIE models, classification, segmentation and detection tasks has been embedded into UIE models by recent research.
+In order to generate diverse features to UIE models, classification, segmentation and detection tasks have been embedded into UIE models by recent research.
 A schematic diagram of the UIE network training assisted by semantic information is visualized in Fig. \ref{fig:assistance_task}-(a).
 Regional information related to semantic segmentation maps is embedded into the UIE model by SGUIE \cite{qi2022sguie} to provide richer semantic information.
 A pre-trained classification model trained on a large-scale dataset is used as the feature extraction network by SATS \cite{wang2022semantic}.
 DAL-UIE \cite{kapoor2023domain} embeds a classifier that can constrain the latent space between the encoder and decoder.
-The classification loss $\mathcal{L}_{N}$ used for distinguish difference water types is
+The classification loss $\mathcal{L}_{N}$ used for distinguish different water types is

-where $p_{t}$ is the probability of classification for category $t$.
-The $\gamma$ denote hyperparameter for the weight factor.
+where $p_{t}$ is the probability of classification for category $t$ and $\gamma$ denotes the weight factor.
 Meanwhile, by minimizing the maximum mean divergence between the encoder and the classifier, robust features can be learned by DAL-UIE.
 A detection perception module is designed by WaterFlow \cite{zhang2023waterflow} to extract the local position information of the object.
-Through two-stage training of the UIE model and detection model from independent to joint, the network can obtain features that represent position-related semantic information.
+Through two-stage training of the UIE model and detection model from being independent to joint, the network can obtain features that represent position-related semantic information.
 Exploring how to combine low-level and high-level features can be beneficial for both tasks.
 The goal of the UIE task is not only to obtain images with good human subjective perception, but also to promote the performance of downstream tasks.